-Bart (Finn Wittrock) is a writer who is struggling to find a will to live.
+Bart (Finn Wittrock) is a writer who is struggling to find the will to live.
 He is unmotivated, depressed, and penniless.
-To keep his livelihood, he takes up an underpaid job in a medical institution.
-A writer of stories is handed the work to write a medical catalog.
-Poverty hits Bart hard, and he has to move to his friend Doug’s garage to manage a roof on his head.
+To make ends meet, he takes a low-wage job in a medical facility.
+A writer of stories is given the assignment of writing a medical catalog.
+Poverty hits Bart hard, and he has to move to his friend Doug’s garage to manage a roof over his head.

-Bart is going through hell, and for the time being, he accepts reality.
-But, his life takes a swift turn when in a movie theatre, he meets a mysterious sparkling girl named Vienna (Zoë Chao).
+Bart is going through hell, and for the time being, he accepts it as his reality.
+But his life takes a sharp turn when he meets a mysterious, sparkling girl named Vienna (Zoë Chao) in a movie theater.
 Her over-friendliness establishes an instant connection between them, but Bart is suspicious of the whole setup.
 Vienna is carrying a lot of loose cash in her purse.
-She is highly secretive about her identity and is carrying neither an ID card nor a cellphone.
-Vienna requests not to spoil the romance by his poking questions and keep the flow going.
+She is highly secretive about her identity and carries neither an ID card nor a cellphone.
+Vienna requests Bart not spoil the romance with his questions and keeps the flow going.

-Vienna reveals to him that she has come from the future and works for NSA, a secret intelligence agency.
-Her purpose of the visit is to slightly alter the past for a better future.
-Shortly, her mother is severely ill, and she doesn’t have money for her treatment, so she came to the past to invest in some stocks and put them in a safety box for her future self.
-She planned to execute her mission, but she met Bart, and like a magnet, they got attracted to each other.
+Vienna reveals to him that she has come from the future and works for the NSA, a secret intelligence agency.
+Her purpose for the visit is to slightly alter the past for a better future.
+In the future, her mother has fallen severely ill, and she doesn’t have the money for her treatment.
+Hence, she has come to the past to invest in some stocks and put them in a safety box for her future self.
+She planned to execute her mission, but she met Bart, and like a magnet, they became attracted to each other.

-Bart tries his best to find meaning in Vienna’s reasons, but they sound like a movie story to him.
-His friend Doug summarises that this girl could result from his long-going depression and advises instant medical attention.
-The film further explores Bart’s confusion and his decision whether to trust Vienna or not.
+Bart tries his best to find meaning in Vienna’s reasons, but they all sound vague to him, like a story from a movie.
+His friend Doug summarizes that this girl could result from his long-going depression and advises instant medical attention.
+The “Long Weekend” goes on to show how confused Bart is about whether or not to trust Vienna.

 ‘Long Weekend’ Ending Explained

 Later, we find Bart on a hospital bed with his head bandaged.
 Doug informs him about a tumor in his head that bursts in the hospital.
 Bart tries to inquire about Vienna.
 Doug hesitantly reveals to him that Vienna was just an imagination caused by the tumor in his brain.
-It is a usual condition, and even the doctor confirms it.
-Bart scrolls his phone to find proof about her, but she is nowhere to be found.
+It is a normal condition, and even the doctor confirms it.
+Bart scrolls through his phone to find proof of her, but she is nowhere to be found.
 She has just disappeared without a trail.

-Bart starts living his mundane life working as a catalog writer and spending his home time in Doug’s garage.
+Bart starts living his mundane life, working as a catalog writer and spending his home time in Doug’s garage.
 However, when he receives his first salary cheque, he visits an ATM to withdraw money.
 He finds out that his penniless account has 87,000 dollars.
-A similar amount that Vienna brought with her to invest in bonds.
-He quickly runs to his car and discovers the key to the safe where Vienna deposited the bonds.
-He checks the safe and finds a picture with Vienna they took in a photo booth together.
+A similar amount that Vienna brought with her to invest in bonds He quickly runs to his car and discovers the key to the safe where Vienna deposited the bonds.
+He checks the safe and finds a picture of Vienna that he took in a photo booth together.
 There is also a note on the back that reveals that Vienna was real.

-While this feel good film fails to exhibit the same impact as it’s predecessors yet it is an endearing effort.
+While this feel-good film fails to exhibit the same impact as its predecessors, it is an endearing effort.